 Knowing exactly what gaming system works for everyone is impossible, and there’s no universal answer because individual gamers have their own various wants and needs.
 Not only that, but cost is a major determining factor when it comes down to making a purchase.

-A gaming console is best for you if:
+When a gaming console is best for you:

 If you would like a system that offers straightforward access and is easy to set up, then a gaming console may be the best option for you.
 This is also a great place to start for kids or those who haven’t played games that much and are just getting started.